 Key Facts

-Pfizer has been actively engaging with patients and the broader community to help with R&D efforts for over a decade.
+Pfizer has been actively engaging with patients and the broader community to help with Research and Development (R&D) efforts for over a decade.

-Pfizer's global patient partnerships range across the lifecycle of the R&D process, beginning in early discovery and continuing through medicine development, product registration, and beyond.
+Pfizer's global patient partnerships range across the lifecycle of the R&D process, beginning in early discovery and continuing through medicine development, regulatory authorisation and beyond.

 Science and technological advances are changing our approach to R&D